 For purposes of the statement of cash flows, cash and cash equivalents have original maturities of three months or less from the date of acquisition.
 SWALCO's deposits and investments are maintained by the Treasurer of Lake County in pooled deposit and investment accounts.
 The county's policy is to maintain collateral for all deposits.

 Receivables/Payables

-Other receivables consist of membership fees being paid over a number of years from member communities and other miscellaneous amounts due to SWALCO.
+Receivables consist of membership fees being paid over a number of years from member communities due to SWALCO.
 Breakdown of accounts receivable is as follows: